PaulBowden673/Projects-MP-MP1/README.md

 - Newcastle College
 - Mikey (Shiraz) Baird for allowing me to use information about the band, photos and videos
 - Bootstrap - framework, Modal, Card-decks
-- Youtube  - embedded video
+- YouTube  - embedded video